 Experiment thus demonstrates that neither eq \ref{eq:gaussianform} nor eq \ref{eq:g1ssimple} is generally valid for probe diffusion in complex fluids.
-Even in a Newtonian fluid, a model system in which $g^{(1s)}(q,t)$ does not decay exponentially in time does not follow eqs \ref{eq:g1swrong} and \ref{eq:meansquare2}, a result that is exactly as required by Doob's theorem.
+Even in a Newtonian fluid, a model system in which $g^{(1s)}(q,t)$ does not decay exponentially in time does not follow eqs \ref{eq:g1swrong} and \ref{eq:meansquare2}, exactly as required by Doob's theorem.
 Interpretations of quasielastic scattering spectra for probes in complex fluids, based on the Gaussian approximation of eq \ref{eq:g1swrong}, are therefore incorrect.
-Interpretations of spectra of probes in complex fluids in terms of particle displacements are properly based on eq \ref{eq:g1sanddisplacements}, which correctly reflects the non-Gaussian displacement distribution function of real probes.
+Interpretations of spectra of probes in complex fluids, in terms of particle displacements, are properly based on eq \ref{eq:g1sanddisplacements}, which correctly reflects the non-Gaussian displacement distribution function of real probes in these systems.